brianknab/brianknab.github.io/_posts/2018-04-22-simple-linear-regression.md

 	\end{align*}
 $$

-then suppose you think the best line is the one that minimizes
+then the best line is the one that minimizes

 $$
 	argmin_\beta (Y - X\beta)'(Y - X\beta).